-Sometimes attempting to alleviate the problem can be a catch 22.
-By straining and trying to force your body to do something it’s already having a problem with, you can create more pressure and cause additional pain.
+Sometimes attempting to alleviate the concern can be a catch 22.
+By straining and trying to force your body to do something it’s already having a concern with, you can create more pressure and cause additional pain.

 Can Back Pain Cause Constipation?

 If you’ve ever experienced a pulled back muscle or chronic back pain, you know it can be extremely debilitating.
 Your back is central to your core, most of your movement originates in that area.
 When its very existence is constantly hampered by sharp pain, every movement hurts and most movements are slow and avoided.
-It can really be a tragic problem that even prevents some people from making it out of bed.
+The pain can even prevent you from making it out of bed.
 If it takes 20 minutes to make it up the stairs, isn’t it probable that straining during bowel movements could also be a source of misery?